x2on/OpenSSL-for-iPhone/README.md

 * 2010-06-10: I have updated OpenSSL to 0.9.8o + iPad Version
 * 2010-03-31: I have updated OpenSSL to 0.9.8n
 * 2010-02-26: I have updated OpenSSL to 0.9.8m

-## Overview
-This is a tutorial for using self-compiled builds of  the OpenSSL-library on the iPhone.
-You can build apps with XCode and the official SDK from Apple with this.
-I also made a small example-app for using the libraries with XCode and the iPhone/iPhone-Simulator.

-**Enjoy OpenSSL on the iPhone!**

-I have made an iOS 6.0 XCode Project with OpenSSL Libaries.
-The examples uses the MD5 or SHA256-algorithm to calculate an md5 or sha256 hash from an UITextfield.

-## System support
-**iOS 4.3 - iOS 6.0 (i386, armv7, armv7s) is currently supported.**

-For iOS < 4.3 you must use iOS SDK < 6.0 and an older version of the build script.